plusdude/element-classlist/README.md

 element.classList.contains("root");
 ```
 ## Notes
 Browsers that natively supports classList does not pass all tests (at least at the moment).
-The basic functionality (see examples) will work across most browsers, except Internet Explorer 7 and below.
+The provided examples works across most browsers, except Internet Explorer 7 and below.